 Jennifer has worked on migration and social protection-related projects for several institutions including UNU-MERIT and World Bank.
 She has rich experience in designing, evaluating and analysing large scale household surveys.
 Jennifer’s main areas of interest include multidimensional poverty measurement, effects of migration and remittances, and impacts of cash transfer programs on outcomes such as food security, subjective well-being, and expenditure behaviour.

-Natalia Winder Rossi leads the Global Social Protection team in FAO and acts as senior advisor for the Rural Poverty and Resilience Strategic Programmes.
-Previously, she was Senior Social Protection Specialist at UNICEF’s Regional Office for Eastern and Southern Africa, and Social Protection Officer in UNICEF New York, where she led work on HIV-sensitive social protection and supported the development of a regional framework on social protection and resilience.
+Natalia Winder Rossi is Associate Director and Chief of Social Policy at UNICEF.
+She leads the organization's work in Social Protection, Child Poverty and Public Finance for Children.
+Her previous positions include leader of the Global Social Protection team at FAO and Senior Social Protection Specialist at UNICEF’s Regional Office for Eastern and Southern Africa, where she led work on HIV-sensitive social protection and supported the development of a regional framework on social protection and resilience.